GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

 \subsection{System Overview}

-The {\name} system consists of three major modules: storage, data processing, and visualization.
+{\name} consists of three major modules: storage, data processing, and visualization.
 The storage module stores and manages graph data and models.
 The data processing module implements the necessary procedures for analyzing the graph and model predictions, especially for calculating various kinds of metrics.
-The processed data is then passed to the visualization module, which supports the interactive visual analysis of the GNNs.
-The storage and data processing modules are developed using Python and integrated into a back-end web server built with Flask.
-The GNN models are implemented with PyTorch.
+The processed data is then passed to the visualization module, which supports the interactive visual analysis of the GNNs. \zhihua{}{The storage and data processing modules are developed using Python and Deep Graph Library (DGL)~\cite{wang2019dgl} and integrated into a back-end web server that is built with Flask.} The GNN models are implemented with PyTorch.
 We implement the visualization module as a front-end application using React, Typescript, and D3.